| Safe Haskell | Safe-Inferred |

 locking mechanism, not its semantics.
 For example, even

-though both MySQL and PostgreSQL support ForUpdate
+though both MySQL and PostgreSQL support ForUpdate, there

 are no guarantees that they will behave the same.